 Jeffrey Pepper Rodgers' songs ring true and new.
-Spot-on work from an American wordsmith.—Patty Larkin
+Spot-on work from an American wordsmith.Patty Larkin

 Jeffrey Pepper Rodgers has combined his twin passions for words and music into a multifaceted career as a musician, author, and teacher.
-He is a grand prize winner of the John Lennon Songwriting Contest, he plays kinetic folk rock, combining vivid imagery and storytelling with masterful band-in-a-box guitar playing.
+A grand prize winner of the John Lennon Songwriting Contest, he plays kinetic folk rock, combining vivid imagery and storytelling with masterful band-in-a-box guitar playing.
 "JPR may be the quintessential acoustic singer-songwriter,” as NYS Music put it, “but he colors with a full palette of folk, rock, blues, and soul."

 Jeffrey Pepper Rodgers has combined his twin passions for words and music into a multifaceted career as a musician, author, and teacher.

-He has released five solo albums, plus a best-selling video series teaching his acoustic arrangements of Grateful Dead songs.
-His music has racked up numerous honors in recent years, including a Sammy Award for Best Americana, an Emerging Artist showcase at the Falcon Ridge Folk Festival, and a feature on the public radio program Folk Alley.
-In 2016, his duo with songwriter/multi-instrumentalist Wendy Ramsay, known as Pepper and Sassafras, was the New Voices winner at the Turtle Hill Folk Festival and finalist for the Best Duo Award at FreshGrass.
+He has released six solo albums, plus a best-selling video series teaching his acoustic arrangements of Grateful Dead songs.
+His music has racked up numerous honors in recent years, including a Sammy Award for Best Americana, an Emerging Artist showcase at the Falcon Ridge Folk Festival, and a video session on Folk Alley.
+His duo Pepper and Sassafras, with songwriter/multi-instrumentalist Wendy Ramsay, was the New Voices winner at the Turtle Hill Folk Festival and finalist for the Best Duo Award at FreshGrass.